lukeoverbeck/Library-Catalog-SQLite-Version/README.md

-Features:

-Display Catalog: View the entire library collection or filter by Books, CDs, or DVDs.
-Search by Title: Find specific items by entering a title.
-Add New Items: Supports Books, CDs, or DVDs.
-CSV Import/Export: Load items from an existing CSV file or export the current catalog to a new or existing CSV file.
-User-Friendly Interface: Simple menu-based system for easy navigation.

-How It Works:

-Load Data: The program loads the catalog from an input CSV file (if available).
-Menu Navigation: Several different options to interact with the library.
-Add Items: The program prompts for relevant details based on the item type.
-Search & Display: Can view categorized lists or search by title.
-Export Data: The catalog can be saved to a CSV file for future use.

-File Structure:

-LibraryCatalogApp.java: Main entry point for the application.
-Library.java: Handles catalog management, including adding, searching, and exporting items.
-LibraryItem.java: Interface for all library items.
-Book.java, CD.java, DVD.java: Individual item classes with specific attributes.

-Library Catalog System

 Description:

 Java-based application that allows users to manage a collection of books, CDs, and DVDs.
 The system uses a SQLite database to store and retrieve catalog entries, ensuring data persistence.